bhishanpdl/Project_Toxic_Comments/README.md

 be non-toxic.
 Why the model thinks this particular row is classified as non-toxic?
 We can look the image below:
 ![](images/lime_example.png)

-# Deep Learning Modelling (Multilabel Classification): Keras + Fasttext
+# Deep Learning Modelling (Multiclass Classification): Keras + Fasttext
 Horizontal quantities are true labels and vertical quantities are predicted labels.
-For example first row second quantitiy is true "toxic" but predicted as "severe_toxic".
+For example first row second quantitiy is true `toxic` but predicted as `severe_toxic`.
 ![](images/toxic_coo_fasttext.png)
 ```
               precision    recall  f1-score   support